corda/corda/readme.txt

 Earlier versions of some of these packages may also work but have not been tested.

+If you are cross-compiling for Windows, you may find it useful to use our win32 repository: (run this from the directory containing the avian directory)

+  $ git clone git://oss.readytalk.com/win32.git

+This gives you the Windows JNI headers, zlib headers and library, and a few other useful libraries like OpenSSL and libjpeg.

 The build is directed by a single makefile and may be influenced via certain flags described below.